 The right to work must be verified - Alasivu

 The right to work may be confirmed by a passport, other official travel document or residence permit card.
-In the case of a prospective employee, the grounds for his/her right to work must be ensured before the employment contract is signed.
+When hiring a foreign employee, the employer must verify the employee’s right to work before concluding an employment contract or before the employee starts to work.

 Further information: Passports and other travel documents.
 The Finnish Border Guard.

 Grounds for the right to work

 A foreign employee may have the right to work in Finland on any of the following grounds:

 - citizenship of an EU or EEA Member State